apache/apisix/docs/en/latest/xrpc.md

 ## What is xRPC

 APISIX supports proxy TCP protocols, but there are times when a pure TCP protocol proxy is not enough.
-What you need is an application-specific proxy, such as Redis Proxy, Kafka Proxy, etc. Because some features must be coded and decoded for that protocol before they can be implemented.
+It would help if you had an application-specific proxy, such as Redis Proxy, Kafka Proxy, etc. In addition, some features must be coded and decoded for that protocol before they can be implemented.

-Therefore, Apache APISIX implements an L4 protocol extension framework called xRPC that allows developers to customize application-specific protocols on top.
-Based on xRPC, developers can codec requests and responses through Lua code, and then implement fault injection, log reporting, dynamic routing, and other functions based on the understanding of the protocol content.
+Therefore, Apache APISIX implements an L4 protocol extension framework called xRPC that allows developers to customize application-specific protocols.
+Based on xRPC, developers can codec requests and responses through Lua code and then implement fault injection, log reporting, dynamic routing, and other functions based on understanding the protocol content.

 Based on the xRPC framework, APISIX can provide a proxy implementation of several major application protocols.
-Users can also support their own private TCP-based application protocols based on this framework, giving them the precise granularity and higher-level 7-layer control similar to HTTP protocol proxies.
+In addition, users can also support their own private TCP-based application protocols based on this framework, giving them precise granularity and higher-level 7-layer control similar to HTTP protocol proxies.

 ## How to use